cnlohr/shadertrixx/README.md

 #define glsl_mod(x,y) (((x)-(y)*floor((x)/(y))))
 ```

 This makes a well behaved `mod` function that rounds down even when negative.
+For instance, `glsl_mod(-0.3, 1)` is 0.7.

 Also note: Using this trick in some situations actually produces smaller code than regular mod!!